Table of Contents

 Military members are generally paid on the first and the 15th of each month, unless that day falls on a weekend or holiday, in which case you would receive your paycheck on the preceding business day.
 Here are the military pay dates for the current year.

 Military retirees are generally paid on the first day of the month, unless that day falls on a weekend or holiday.
 If that is the case, they are paid on the following business day.
 Here is the current year’s military retiree pay schedule.

-Quite a few banking institutions pay military members, military retirees and annuitants, and VA benefits recipients, and some other government payment recipients up to 3 business days early.
+Quite a few banking institutions pay military members, military retirees, VA benefits recipients and some other government payment recipients up to three business days early.

 Government paychecks are considered to be among the safest to process, so some banks are willing to make those funds available early once they have confirmation from DFAS or from the Federal Reserve that the payment has been scheduled to be made to their customer’s bank account.